-Few things are more annoying than having to spend an afternoon at the laundromat doing your wash for the week.
-But not everyone has space to accommodate a washer and dryer.
-Thankfully, washer and dryer combos allow you to make quick work of your laundry from the comfort of home, without taking up the space required by separate units.
+Few things are more annoying than having to spend an afternoon at the laundromat doing your laundry for the week.
+Not everyone has enough space to accommodate both a washer and a dryer, though.
+Thankfully, washer and dryer combos allow you to make quick work of your laundry from the comfort of your home, without taking up the space required by separate units.

-Our smart home team has tested appliances from more than 50 different brands to deliver everything you need to know to select the best washer and dryer combo.
+Our smart home team has tested appliances from more than 50 different brands to deliver everything you need to know to select the best washer and dryer combo machine in 2020.

-- Best smart washer dryer combo: Whirlpool WFC8090GX
+- Best smart washer dryer combo: Blomberg WMD24400W

 - Best large-capacity washer dryer combo: Kenmore Elite 41002